tanguilp/wax/README.md

 - Make sure to understand the implications of not using attested credentials before accepting `none` or `self` attestation types, or disabling it for `packed` and `u2f` formats by disabling it with the `verify_trust_root` option
-- The FIDO MDS TOC signature is not verified (therefore its integrity relies on HTTPS and the CDNs serving it)
 - This library has **not** be reviewed by independent security / FIDO2 specialists - use it at your own risks or blindly trust its author!
 If you're knowledgeable about FIDO2 and willing to help reviewing it, please contact the author